objnf-dev/srs-docker/README.md

 # SRS 2.0 Docker Image

+### Branches:
+`v2` branch is the file for SRS version 2,bulding the image on a Ubuntu system.
+`v3` branch is the file for SRS version 3,bulding the image on a Ubuntu system.
+`v2_ali` branch is the file for SRS version 2,bulding the image on a Cent OS system.
+`v3_ali` branch is the file for SRS version 3,bulding the image on a Cent OS system.
+`livego` branch is the file for Livego Media Server.
+`livego-win` branch is an unoffical Windows build of Livego.
+`mediasrv` branch is the file for ETS Mediasrv Media Server.

+### Introduction:
 This repository includes a demo of `Dockerfile` to build a docker image contains [SRS Media Server Verson 2](https://github.com/ossrs/srs/tree/2.0release) on Cent OS.

 If you want to use the image directly,you can push a ready-made image([See it on Docker Hub](https://hub.docker.com/r/zhouweitong/srs-docker/)).Feel free to try it!